KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 6. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 7. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 8. Recommendation: The README seems not to have clone instructions.
-9. Recommendation: The module imports `moment` (used in `hslAPIv1.js`, `hslAPIv2.js`, `node_helper.js`), `node-fetch` (used in `node_helper.js`) but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
+9. Recommendation: The module imports `moment` (used in `hslAPIv1.js`, `hslAPIv2.js`, `node_helper.js`) but does not list it in package.json.
+Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 10. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 11. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 12. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).